 But Moses said to the LORD, “Since I speak with faltering lips, why would Pharaoh listen to me?” — Exodus 6:30

-Think about it.
-God chose David, a young shepherd boy who was too small to even wear King Saul’s armor, to slaughter the giant Goliath.
-God chose Joseph, the most hated of his brothers, a slave, and then a prison inmate, to become the Prime Minister of Egypt and provide for his entire family.
-God chose Jael, a young woman, to slaughter the mighty warrior Sisera when the entire army of Israel had failed to do so.
-He chose Esther, an orphaned Jewish girl in exile, to become the Queen of Persia and save her people, Israel.
+God chose David, a young shepherd boy, so small in stature that he couldn’t wear King Saul’s armor, to slaughter the giant Goliath.
+God chose Joseph, hated by his brothers, a slave, and then a prison inmate, to become the Prime Minister of Egypt and the provider for his entire family and the nation of Israel.
+God chose Esther, a quiet orphaned Jewish girl, to become the Queen of Persia and the savior of the people of Israel.

-God often chooses individuals who seem the most unlikely candidates to fill the most important roles.
-He does this because He wants us to know that it’s not our talents and abilities that determine the outcomes, but His will and His miracles that bring about salvation.
-As we read in Zechariah 4:6, “'Not by might nor by power, but by my Spirit,' says the LORD Almighty.”
+God often chooses individuals who seem the least qualified to fill the most important roles.
+He does this because God wants us to know that neither talents nor abilities make a person successful, but rather, His will and His miracles that bring about salvation.
+As we read in Zechariah 4:6, “‘Not by might nor by power, but by my Spirit,’ says the LORD Almighty.”